 The Board of Trustees administers the Equity Incentive Plan and, based on recommendations made by the Compensation Committee, may grant options, restricted share awards, and other share based awards under the Equity Incentive Plan to eligible participants.
 In 1998, the Trust granted options to purchase Shares pursuant to the Equity Incentive Plan to certain eligible participants, including Executive Officers and Trustees of the Trust.
 Since that time, no other grants have been made under the Equity Incentive Plan.
-All options previously granted under the Equity Incentive Plan have been exercised, and no options were outstanding as of October 31, 2011.
+All options previously granted under the Equity Incentive Plan have been exercised, and no options were outstanding as of October 31, 2012.

-On February 15, 2007, the Board of Trustees approved, subject to Shareholder approval, (i) an amendment to the Equity Incentive Plan to increase the number of Shares of the Trust reserved for issuance thereunder by 300,000 Shares; and (ii) an amendment to the Equity Incentive Plan to extend the term of the Equity Incentive Plan, which would have expired on September 10, 2008, until September 10, 2018.
+On February 15, 2007, the Board of Trustees approved, subject to Shareholder approval, (i) an amendment to the Equity Incentive Plan to increase the number of Shares of the Trust reserved for issuance thereunder by 300,000 Shares and (ii) an amendment to the Equity Incentive Plan to extend the term of the Equity Incentive Plan, which would have expired on September 10, 2008, until September 10, 2018.
 The Shareholders approved such amendments at the Annual Meeting of Shareholders held on April 4, 2007.

-As of the date hereof, no determinations have been made by the Board of Trustees or the Compensation Committee with respect to the granting, if at all, of any options or other awards under the Equity Incentive Plan in the 2012 fiscal year.
+As of the date hereof, no determinations have been made by the Board of Trustees or the Compensation Committee with respect to the granting, if at all, of any options or other awards under the Equity Incentive Plan in the 2013 fiscal year.
+However, the Compensation Committee intends to consider the grant of stock options and, if the Trust's financial performance warrants, other awards under the Plan.